saltmurai/Ground-Control-Backend/README.md

 go run main.go
 ```

-**Build the program**
+**Build and run the program**

 ```
 go build main.go
 ./main
 ```

-**Or to run linting and formating**
+**run linting and formating**

 ```
-make build
+make lint
 ```

 ---

 ## Status:

-- Define protobuf message for interchange communication between different program (like communication service, control service and front end).
+- Defined proto file for interchange communication between different program (like communication service, control service and front end).
 This file should be share between different codebase for this project.

-- Implement MissionServer that can be invoke by using gRPC protocol or traditional HTTP 1.1 work as well.
+- Implemented MissionServer that can be invoke by using gRPC protocol or traditional HTTP 1.1 work as well.

   ---